rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

 So, let's break up that statement into its discrete parts:

-- `a name`:  this is the symbol that is used to (ultimately) give access to data
+- `a name`:  this is the symbol that is used to (ultimately) give access to data depending on the scope
+    - The name must first be looked up, because there may be the same name in different scopes
+    - In python there are 4 different kinds of scopes (soon to be 5 in 3.12)
+    - The namespace is like a dictionary that makes the symbol name, to the object (really, it's memory)
+    - Python has some rules about how to look up the name in the nested namespaces (so mojo should too)
-- `which points to some memory`: most languages actually have some kind of mapping of the name to a memory location
+- `which points to some memory`: there are actually several regions of memory
-    - these are usually called namespaces, and namespaces are often created at each scoping level
-    - in python, there are several scopes, the one tripping people up the most being the function scope
-    - there are actually several regions of memory
     - registers: which are in the CPU itself
-        - cache: with different levels, if
+    - cache: with different levels, if latency access
+    - stack: a region in memory (typically high address range)
+        - Since the stack is frequently accessed, it is often in the cache
+        - Due to the way cache lines work, when memory is contiguous, it will also pull in "nearby" data into the cache
+            - Therefore, variables in the same stack frame often get pulled into the cache as well
+    - heap: a region in memory (typically low address range)
+        - One reason arrays are faster than maps/dicts is because the data is contiguous.
+        - This has the benefit that data nearby data is pulled into cache
+        - With maps or most data structures with pointers, the pointers to fields/values may be "far away"
+    - understanding performance with memory is difficult, because it requires some understanding of:
+        - physical vs virtual memory (and cache -> cache lookup -> TLB lookup -> memory or paging)
+        - TLB: Translation Lookaside Buffer, which is a hardware cache of virtual -> physical addressing
+        - Page Tables: a Page is a data structure the OS uses to know what has been mapped to physical memory
+            - and contains a _dirty_ bit (a block has been modified and saving to disk, and cache needs updating)
+        - Cache Lines: the smallest amount of data that can be read/written to cache
+        - Cache miss: when the CPU has to fetch data from main memory (and written to cache depending on strategy)
+        - TLB miss: is when data isn't in the memory and has to be fetched from disk
 - `that memory holds some value`: the term value is tricky, because the value stored in memory may also be a reference
     - in python, _everything_ is a reference to data, not the data itself
         - there is no pass by value, however there are immutable data types like int or str that seem that way